 Rhiannon Leyden-Preece is a Policy Delivery Officer for Defra and works in the team behind the Local Authority Treescapes Fund.
 As the Local Authority Treescapes Fund and Urban Tree Challenge Fund set to open again, she describes what the funds are and how they differ.

-Due to launch again in early 2023, both the Local Authority Treescapes Fund (LATF) and the Urban Tree Challenge Fund (UTCF) are key components of the Government’s £750m Nature for Climate Fund and provide funding to plant trees outside of woodlands.
+The Local Authority Treescapes Fund (LATF) and the Urban Tree Challenge Fund (UTCF) are key components of the Government’s £750m Nature for Climate Fund and provide funding to plant trees outside of woodlands.

 Trees outside of woodlands are very valuable because they provide such a wide range of benefits, such as: